-If you have whole hops on hand then it will be easy to find a few traditional dishes that could benefit from a new flavor.
+If you have whole hops on hand, it will be easy to find a few traditional dishes that could benefit from a new flavor.

-Outside of the cooking process, you could even grind or mince up some of the hops and sprinkle them directly onto dishes such as cauliflower mash or pizza like you would oregano or basil.
+Outside the cooking process, you could even grind or mince up some of the hops and sprinkle them directly onto dishes such as cauliflower mash or pizza like oregano or basil.
 Just be careful not to add too much or it can quickly overwhelm the other flavors!